 Speech Recognition and Transcription

-In order to get a better idea of how the speech recognition and speech-to-text transcription work in practice, you can check out the video provided below.
+In order to get a better idea of speech-to-text transcription and the benefits of speech recognition technology, check out the video provided below.
 It demonstrates the core functionalities of the speech analytics tool that has been recently developed by Velvetech.

 Once the speech recognition is complete, additional analytics technology makes a thorough analysis of the conversation content possible.
 For example, as demonstrated in the video above, the transcribed text can be searched for predetermined key words or phrases.